 Avi Service Engine group: Defines the NSX ALB Service Engine group to be used for this cluster

 Default fallback VIP network: Defines the fallback Virtual IP network to be used when Virtual IP is not provided by the user; IPv4, IPv6, and dual stack are available.

-BGP label: Defines the BGP label associated with specific BGP peer towards the uplink router.
+BGP label: Defines the BGP label associated with a specific BGP peer towards the uplink router.

 AKO creates the NSX ALB pools with Kubernetes pods as pool members and uses the Kubernetes service’s backend port to send the traffic directly.
 NSX ALB monitors the health of the pod and performs synchronization if changes are triggered.

 CNFs can consume NSX ALB as an external load balancer using Labels or Annotations: